-In order to ramp up reps as quickly as possible, it is imperative that the reps follow a process.
+In order to ramp up reps as quickly as possible, it is imperative that the reps follow a specific process.
 They need to know how many calls they’re supposed to make, how fast they’re supposed to respond to new inbound leads, and how often.
 They also need to know how your company uses your CRM (since platforms like Salesforce are completely customizable).

 Most importantly, they need to know your team’s best practices.
 If there is a particular message that has worked in the past to overcome objections or beat specific competitors, new reps need easy access to this information.
 They need to know what content can help deals move forward at various stages and a host of other factors.

 To help you draft your own playbook, here are what some of the top sales experts have to say about the importance of a sales playbook, as well as some excellent examples of successful playbooks.